Beepiz/beepiz-external-control/README.md

 When Beepiz monitoring is running, you can stop it by doing exactly the same as for starting it, but passing with the `Intent` action `"stop_monitoring"` instead.

+**Note:** You can reproduce the cases where Beepiz requires in-app configuration by disabling location in the device settings.
+There are other cases that might make Beepiz require in-app configuration, but this one is the easiest to replicate, and all the cases need to be handled the same way by your app: suggesting the user to open Beepiz, or open-it directly on any start/stop request, instead of actually starting or stopping the monitoring.

 [MainActivity]: /example-app/src/main/java/com/example/beepizcontrol/MainActivity.kt
 [root build.gradle]: /build.gradle
 [BeepizBindingConstants]: /example-app/src/main/java/com/example/beepizcontrol/BeepizBindingConstants.kt